Leading personal injury and medical negligence solicitors

 We often write about the sad stories of people who pass away from mesothelioma; of women like Nellie Kershawe, a mother who died from ‘pulmonary asbestosis’ in her early thirties as long ago as 1924.
 It is right and fitting that we should not forget those people and their journeys.

 But what about the stories of positivity and hope?
-What about the people living now with mesothelioma?
+What about the people living now with mesothelioma or those who spent their lives making a difference by inspiring others to keep going?
 As shocking and sad as it is to see children and young adults diagnosed with mesothelioma, there are countless positive news stories which we can draw upon to offer hope to those who are living with and fighting this asbestos-related cancer.

 Macie Greening – teenage inspiration